 This part started in a factory in the summer of 2014 where Nathan found himself at odds with his environment.
 He was sitting surrounded by rolls of fabric, waste and excess.
 The whole thing felt unsustainable, reckless and unaligned with his values.

 Having lived and worked on a Permaculture farm in southern Spain and then studied the design system in the 90’s, he understood the importance of working in harmony with the environment, not against it.
 And yet there he was, part of an industry that today is reportedly the second largest polluter on the planet.
 It was total hypocrisy, and he was the first to admit it.

 It was then that he said to himself this must stop.
-And the idea of a modern yet conscious brand began to grow.
-To find a better way of creating high quality clothing without so much negative impact, and to meet or exceed the standards we now expect from modern utility products.
+And the idea of a more efficient and conscious brand began to grow.
+To find a better way of making clothing without so much negative impact, and to meet or exceed the standards we now expect from modern utility products.
 It meant rethinking the entire process, from sourcing, manufacturing, distribution, to communications and packaging.
 So he turned to the past to envision an alternative to the sizable footprint made by the journey of the average garment.

 Original CC41 and Double Eleven labels (circa 1938-1945)

 It was 1941 when Britain found itself in the midst of a dire rationing crisis.
 The world was at war, inflation was rampant, and certain raw materials such as wool, cotton, and leather could no longer be imported.
 Originating from the need for efficiency and in an attempt to stave off sky-rocketing clothing prices, the ‘CC41 Utility Clothing Scheme' was created.
 This national movement eliminated excess in all its forms and the ‘CC41’ insignia began appearing on clothing to indicate that an item met the government’s strict austerity regulations.
 This insignia became recognized as a guarantee of quality, sensible design and workmanship.